ayoubeloumari/CodeChallenge/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

-## Install Angular

-Run `npm install -g @angular/cli` to install the last version of Angular CLI in your computer

-## Install node modules
+## Install all the necessary libraries

-Run `npm i npm-install-all` in the project to install all the node modules needed
+Run `npm i npm-install-all` in the project file to install all Angular node modules and other libaries such as bootstrap, moment, ngx-pagination

 ## Development server